Scaling AI to enterprise requires unlearning everything

 Your pilot team moved fast by skipping enterprise requirements.
 No formal change management.
 No security reviews that take six weeks.
 No training programs for operators across twelve locations.
 No integration with the ERP system everyone hates but depends on.

-More than 60% of AI projects get abandoned due to data quality issues alone, with only a small fraction resulting in high-impact enterprise-wide deployments.
+More than 60% of AI projects get abandoned due to data quality issues alone.
+The reasons AI projects fail are almost always organizational, not technical.
+Only a small fraction lead to high-impact enterprise-wide deployments.
 The rest get stuck in what people call pilot purgatory: constantly proving AI works in controlled settings while never delivering value at scale.

 The pilot team celebrated speed.
 Enterprise needs sustainability.